 When I boarded the flight, both of my seatmates were already seated.
 I was on the aisle.
 The woman in the middle seat, “Rachel”, didn’t even look up to make eye contact when I sat down.
 For most of the first three and half hours of the flight she slept and in the moments she was awake she didn’t say a single word to anyone.

 When I left my seat to use the restroom I tossed my notebook on to my seat.
 The front of the notebook has the crest of the “National Guild of Hypnotists” on it and I noticed that Rachel read it when it hit the seat.

-Lesson 2: The reason that I carry around my National Guild of Hypnotists’ notebook is because I know it is a conversation starter.
+- Lesson 2: The reason that I carry around my National Guild of Hypnotists notebook is because I know it is a conversation starter.
 Most people don’t know about tapping, but they do know about hypnosis.
-By doing this I easily open up the possibility of talking about health and healing which is a great way to open the door to a tapping conversation without running the person over (which I was once known to do from time-to-time in my excitement about tapping).
+By doing this I can easily open up the possibility of talking about health and healing, which is a great way to open the door to a conversation about tapping without running the person over (which I was once known to do from time-to-time in my excitement about tapping).

 What she knew?

 I told her that this wasn’t the ideal situation to hypnotize someone.
 It would be possible, but there was a much easier way for us to create change.
 I told her there was this odd tapping thing we could do.

 She said, “Oh yeah, my mom does that and she has tried to get me to do it in the past.”
 She then demonstrated tapping on a number the tapping points.

 I simply asked if she wanted to give it a try and she readily agreed.